Android Application Integration¶

 }

-- Add the usage of the
+- Add the Plugin usage in the main module

 //